 Hanging Rock, North Jawbones, cold rides in the back of utility vehicles to the Sugarloaf.
 Early instructing at church camps in the Grand Canyon.
 My mentor, Harley Burke chatting away whilst we climbed.
 Oh what happiness those early years were.
 The joy of discovery, warm camp fires after a good day out.
 Mike March burning the jaffles and then melting the jaffle iron!
 Nick Reeves, Mike and I singing on the road to Arapiles.
-Eight new climbs in a day with Mike and our first grade 17.
+Eight new climbs in a day at the Weathered Wall in the Grampians with Mike and our first grade 17.

 A few pics